-Zebrafish, Danio rario (Hamilton, 1822), a model organism (Hölttä-Vuori et al., 2010; Miyares et al., 2014), were used to experimentally simulate the impacts of a shift in baseline fatty acids up the food web and explore the potential organism-level effects on physiological performance.
-This study employs the use of manufactured diets, which varied only in their fatty acid content to evaluate the potential consequences of cyanobacteria blooms on secondary consumer health through decreased diet quality.
-The goals of this study were to test the hypothesis that fish consuming diets, which were deficient in DHA, EPA and ARA, but still contain LA and ALA, would experience decreases in metabolic efficiency as reflected in respiration and swim performance.
-It was also hypothesized that along with altered EFA stoichimotry fish consuming deficient diets would show an increase in Mead acid (C20:3 n-9), which has been shown to be an indicator of EFA deficiency (Ahlgren et al., 1992) Tocher, 2010 #866.
+Zebrafish, Danio rario (Hamilton, 1822), is a model organism increasingly being used in fatty acid research (Hölttä-Vuori et al., 2010; Miyares et al., 2014).
+Using zebrafish as a model, the impact of a shift in baseline fatty acid on higher trophic levels was experimentally simulated to explore the potential organism-level effects on fatty acid composition and physiological performance.
+Fish were fed manufactured diets, which varied only in their fatty acid content, simulating conditions similar to cyanobacteria blooms.
+The study was designed to test the hypothesis that fish consuming diets deficient in DHA, EPA and ARA, but still containing LA and ALA, would experience decreased metabolic efficiency in terms of respiration and swimming performance.
+The study also tested the hypothesis that in addition to an altered EFA stoichiometry, fish consuming EFA-deficient diets would exhibit an increased concentration in mead acid (C20:3 n-9) where?, an known indicator of EFA deficiency (Ahlgren et al., 1992) Tocher, 2010 #866.

 Materials and Methods